JustDeployTech/justdeploytech.github.io/tutorials/step2.md

 ### Finish your inventory
 {: .fs-5 .text-blue-000 }

-While you still have your `{{ site.domain }}/inventory` file open, let's go ahead and add one or two things to it.
+While you still have your `{{ site.project }}/inventory` file open, let's go ahead and add one or two things to it.

 Replace `YOUR_SERVER_IP` with the IP address your VPS gave to you.
 This will look something like `238.162.20.166`.